Beginners Guide to NinjaCat Reporting

 NinjaCat Reporting Basics

 • NinjaCat Data Sources – this is where you choose what data you’d like to pull for your report.
-This includes Google Analytics, Google Ads, Bing Ads, etc.
+This includes a range of platforms from paid ads on Google Ads and Bing Ads to organic metrics in Google Analytics.

 • NinjaCat Metrics – here is where you can leverage your data (impressions, clicks, conversions etc.)